apache/seatunnel/docs/en/flink/configuration/sink-plugins/Doris.md

 ##### batch_size [int]

-Maximum number of lines in a single write Doris,default value is 100.
+Maximum number of lines in a single write Doris,default value is 5000.

 ##### interval [int]

 The flush interval millisecond, after which the asynchronous thread will write the data in the cache to Doris.Set to 0 to turn off periodic writing.

+Default value ：5000

 ##### max_retries [int]